uedvt359/tcs-garr/README.md

    --user [USER]         Filter certificates owner by user.
 Without arg (--user only) will filter for the logged in user.
 Use this if you have Approver role or Admin role.
    --fqdn FQDN           Filter certificates by a substring in their Fully Qualified Domain Name (FQDN).
    --full                Retrieve full certificate information.
    --export [EXPORT]     Export certificates to json file.
-Without arg uses default file, with arg specifies output file.
+Without arg uses default file, with arg specifies output file (e.g. --export output.json).
    --json [JSON]         Alias for --export.
 Export certificates to json file.
+   --type {ACME,API}     Filter certificates by type.
+   --acme-account-id ACME_ACCOUNT_ID   Filter certificates by acme account id.
    ```

    This command will list all available certificates, included ACME ones.
-You can filter them by date range
+You can filter
-   using the `--expired-since`, `--expiring-in` or `--fqdn` options.
+   them by date range using the `--expired-since`, `--expiring-in` or `--fqdn` options.

    By default, the command displays certificate information in a tabular format, showing
    certificate ID, common name, expiration date, status, information, alternative names,
    requestor and type (if requested via API or ACME) .
-When using the `--export` or `--json` option without a filename, the
+When using the `--export` or
-   information is displayed in JSON format on the terminal and saved to the default
+   `--json` option without a filename, the information is displayed in JSON format on
-   file.
-With a filename specified, the data is saved to that file without terminal
+   the terminal and saved to the default file.
+With a filename specified, the data is
-   output.
+   saved to that file without terminal output.

    #### Important Note on `--full` Option